reactjs/react.dev/content/docs/reference-react.md

 * [Forwarding refs to DOM components](/docs/forwarding-refs.html#forwarding-refs-to-dom-components)
 * [Forwarding refs in higher-order-components](/docs/forwarding-refs.html#forwarding-refs-in-higher-order-components)

 `React.forwardRef` accepts a rendering function as an argument.
 React will call this function with `props` and `ref` as two arguments.
-This function should return a React node.
+This function should return a React element.

 `embed:reference-react-forward-ref.js`